-The state news agency MENA reported that 200 people were arrested in possession of weapons, 150 in Nahda and 50 in Rabea al-Adaweya.
+The state-owned Middle East News Agency (MENA) reported that 200 people were arrested in possession of weapons, 150 in Nahda and 50 in Rabea al-Adaweya.

 The two sit-ins demanding the reinstatement of deposed President Mohamed Morsi have been going on for more than a month, since the removal of Morsi on July 3 by an army ultimatum prompted by mass protests against his rule.